Kometa-Team/Kometa/docs/defaults/award/oscars.md

 # Academy Awards (Oscars) Default Metadata File

-The `- pmm: oscars` Metadata File is used to create collections based on the Academy Awards (Oscars).
+The `oscars` Metadata File is used to create collections based on the Academy Awards (Oscars).

 This file only works with Movie Libraries.